Configuring Connection Details

 Preventing Message Loss when Publishing to Topic-to-Queue Mappings

-If the connector is publishing to a topic that is subscribed to by a queue, messages may be lost if they are rejected.
-For example, if the queue ingress is shutdown.
+If the connector is publishing to a topic that is subscribed to by a queue, messages may be lost if they are rejected (for example, if queue ingress is shut down).

-To prevent message loss, configure the reject-msg-to-sender-on-discard with the including-when-shutdown flag.
+To prevent message loss, configure the reject-msg-to-sender-on-discard option with the including-when-shutdown flag.

 Amazon SQS Connection Details

-We presume that you are familiar with the Spring Cloud AWS Credentials, however he steps that follow help you to connect to AWS services without in-depth knowledge.
-The connector can find these credentials automatically, or you can specify them manually.
+We assume that you are familiar with the Spring Cloud AWS Credentials.
+However, the steps that follow help you to connect to AWS services without in-depth knowledge.

 Automatic Credential Discovery